jgpws/omnu-ice/README.md

 ---

 The GTK2 theme requires the Murrine theme engine.
-To install from the command line:
+Your distribution likely already has this engine.
+If not, then to install from the command line:

 ### Theme Engines Installation for Ubuntu: